 The Project does not propose any major alteration to the existing landscape for construction purposes.
-It is not anticipated that any reshaping of the lands will be required for Project construction.
 After installation of modules, the entire Project area, with the exception of roads and drains, will be covered with a suitable, locally grown, low maintenance vegetation.
 This will aid in the prevention of soil erosion and the invasion of non-native plant species as well as present a natural appearance.
 Any temporary access roads built for construction purposes will be cleared, tilled, levelled and covered with vegetation.